nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The input grade is not a positive integer.
+The input grade is not a non-negative integer.

     * 1b1.
-Academy Directory requests for user to enter a positive integer.
+Academy Directory requests for user to enter a non-negative integer.

       Use case resumes at step 1.